 Foreign Earned Income and Housing Exclusions

 If you meet certain requirements you may qualify for the foreign earned income exclusion and the foreign housing deduction.
-This entitles you to exclude $99,200 of your foreign earnings for 2014 tax year.
+This entitles you to exclude $99,200 of your foreign earnings for 2014 tax year ($100,200 for 2015).
 Note that this exclusion applies only to income you receive for services you perform.
 Income from investments (interest, dividends or capital gains) cannot be excluded.

 In order to claim the foreign earned income exclusion you must meet the following three requirements:-